ClimateImpactLab/carleton_mortality_2022/4_damage_function/README.md

 ### 3. Estimate quadratic damage functions under various valuation scenarios.

 `estimate_damage_functions.do` generates damage function coefficients by relating global monetized climate change damages to GMST anomalies from the surrogate mixed model ensemble (SMME).
-It also produces the 2 panels that compose Figure VII of Carleton et al. (2022).
-See the script header for more information regarding the damage function estimation procedure, running the code, and the locations of relevant inputs and outputs.
+Damage functions can be estimated using global damages including or excluding adaptation costs (`damages` vs `wo_costs`).
+The script also produces the 2 panels that compose Figure VII of Carleton et al. (2022).
+See the header for more information regarding the damage function estimation procedure, running the code, and the locations of relevant inputs and outputs.

 ## Folder Structure